 Notice that Coriolis only appears if there is some velocity in the up/down or spinward/antispinward directions.
 That’s unavoidable with an object moving along a free trajectory (like a thrown ball) because all objects in a rotating reference frame will experience an apparent centrifugal force that accelerates them downward.

 But what happens if you just roll an object along a horizontal surface?
 Science fiction writers occasionally invoke a sideways Coriolis deflection in this scenario, so that a rolling ball will follow a curved path across the floor, for instance.
 (I noticed Alastair Reynolds doing this in The Prefect, which I reread recently, but he’s only the first writer who springs to mind—there are many.)
 However, it doesn’t work that way.

 That’s also true if we roll something down an inclined ramp facing in the spinward or antispinward direction.
-The up/down movement will generate a Coriolis force, but it will act to either lift the object away from the ramp (if moving spinward) or press it against the ramp (if moving antispinward)—again, no sideways component.
+The up/down movement will generate a Coriolis force, but it will act to either lift the object away from the ramp (if moving antispinward) or press it against the ramp (if moving spinward)—again, no sideways component.

-The only time sideways deflection of a rolling object occurs is if the object is rolling downhill in an axial direction, in which case it will experience the spinward Coriolis force experienced by a dropped object.
-So general downhill rolling trajectories become complicated, with a combination of spinward deflection and changing apparent weight continuously influencing how the rolling object and the ramp interact with each other.
+The only time sideways deflection of a rolling object occurs is if the object is rolling downhill in an axial direction, in which case it will experience the antispinward Coriolis force experienced by a dropped object.
+So general downhill rolling trajectories become complicated, with a combination of antispinward deflection and changing apparent weight continuously influencing how the rolling object and the ramp interact with each other.